PO Box 5085, Jersey Shore, PA 17740

 • Gender

-Step #6: Process one check for membership dues (PA FBLA pays the $20 reactivation fee):
+Step #8: Process one check for membership dues (PA FBLA pays any new chapter/reactivation fee):

-• Make the check payable to: Pennsylvania FBLA.
+• Make the check payable to: FBLA, Inc.

 • Dues are $16 per student ($6 state dues and $10 national dues) for students in Grades 9-12.